danielBasgo/tinnitus-trainer/README.md

     │   ├── Left Ear Charts/
     │   └── Right Ear Charts/  (from Data Source 1)
     ├── new_dataset/
-    │   ├── Left ear/
-    │   └── Right ear/         (from Data Source 2)
+    │   ├──new (from Data Source 2)
     └── ... (other project files like train.py)
     ```

 4.  **Prepare the data:**
-    Run the unified script to process both datasets and create the final `processed_data` folder.
+    Run the script 'prepare_all_data.py' to process both datasets and create the final `processed_data` folder.
     ```bash
     python prepare_all_data.py
     ```